Praise for Jeremy’s books:

 —Ronald Damien Malfi, author of Passenger

 “Jeremy Shipp is an incredibly talented author.
-His impressive stories are as intelligent, entertaining, and moving as they are strange.
-Read him now.”
+Their impressive stories are as intelligent, entertaining, and moving as they are strange.
+Read them now.”

 —Carlton Mellick III, author of The Egg Man